sergio7174/barser/README.md

 ##  Key Features:

-- Authentication: 👓 User sign up and login with email and password
+- Reservations
-- Upload Videos to private Channel.
+- See Drinks Galleries
-- Add likes and commnets, to videos
+- Get Contacts

 ##  Technologies used